Our monthly round-up of developments dominating the legal landscape in Scotland.

-The inquiry continues with Phase 2 and the hearings to examine evidence relating to residential child care establishments run by Catholic Orders.
-Further hearings specifically relating to Sisters of Nazareth are due to commence on 24 April 2018.
+The inquiry continues with Phase 2 of the hearings with a case study about residential child care establishments run by the Sisters of Nazareth.

 For further information please contact Andrew Lothian, Head of General Insurance (Scotland) on 0131 474 2305, Caroline Coyle, Associate, Professional Support Lawyer Insurance on 0141 228 8132 or Jill Sinclair, Head of Counter Fraud (Scotland) on 0141 228 8196